francisdavey/physics/planning/leibniz.md

 ---

 ## SPINE
+### Episode 1 - differentials

-- [ ] What does `y = x²` actually mean? (function vs curve vs graph — the seed question; also sets up the later function/differential split) — status: idea
+- [ ] What does `y = x²` actually mean? (is it just an expression in which we insert y's and x's?
+No, usually we have a picture in mind (picture of it).
+For this curve we can read off values of y for x.
+Plotting a graph.
+Idea of a function.
+But we can perfectly well write y^2 + x^2 =1 and we get a circle.
+We can't just read values off.
+Idea of a constraint. function  — the seed question also sets up the later function/differential split) — status: idea
-- [ ] Variables in the Leibniz sense (not "a number that varies" but something more precise — this is the concept the whole story hangs off) — status: idea
+- [ ] Variables could just be these funny letters to which we assign values in the computer science sense.
+In the Leibniz sense (not "a number that varies".
+Start with a curve and see that any point on that curve has numbers associated with it — this is the concept the whole story hangs off.
+A variable could be defined on the whole plane or just in terms of that single curve.
+Like s.
+Still acts as a description of a curve or curves) — status: idea
+- [ ] Curves as polygons with infinitesimally small sides.
+Equivalently as an infinite series of points (the vertices of the polygon).
+Explanation of why we are not going to use infinitesimals (essential to simplify) but a pointer to an infinitesimal story.
+Use parametrized curves.
+Intuition for similarity.
+Delivery elsewhere.
+Variables are then functions of t the parameter.
+- [ ] If they are functions how do we add/multiply them.
+Explain pulling back.
+We can now do any maths we want here.
+Remark: Very useful idea, used all over.
+- [ ] delta of a variable gives a difference. d of a variable gives another function of t.
+Using limits - refer to load bearing section on this.
+Now dx is a function also.
+A differential
-- [ ] dy/dx as a genuine ratio of differentials (the hook / core claim of the whole piece) — status: rough draft
+- [ ] dy/dx as a genuine ratio of differentials.
+By way of pulling back we can do maths with dy's and dx's so of course we can take the ratio (the hook / core claim of the whole piece) — status: rough draft
+- [ ] The parameter was arbitrary.
+Observe what happens to it in dy/dx.
+It vanishes.
+For equations dy =2dx it doesn't vanish but it doesn't matter (same dependency on both sides). (formal proof here or in a note?).
+- [ ] How to make sure that what we end up with has this magic property of not being dependent.
+Orders of infinity - a dimension system (aside this is a Krull Valuation, how interesting is that and do we need to say much about it here?)
+- [ ] Second order. use d on dy/dx with the quotient rule.
+What you get isn't d^2y/dx^2.
+What went wrong?
+- [ ] If only dx^2 was zero.
+It would be if it was a constant variable.
+No reason to assume dx is the same throughout (picture).
+Leibniz also bothered.
+"Progression of variables"
-- [ ] Progression of variables / parameter dependence — what vanishes with
-      dy/dx and what doesn't (this is what makes higher order meaningful later) — status: idea
+- [ ] Link this to parameter dependence.
+Can we do a parameter change for d^2y/dx^2 and discover the correction factor that way.  this is what makes higher order meaningful later) — status: idea
+- [ ] If we pick the progression of variables / parameter we can simplify expressions, but only to a certain extent.
+- [ ] That's why the "chain rule" is more complicated/doesn't work.
+You can't have two progressions being constant.
-- [ ] Why dy/dx isn't just "an ordinary fraction wearing a costume" — and where
+- [ ] Why dy/dx can be treated just like a fraction (it is really a fraction from a very defensible point of view) but answers may be less useful if you don't respect the orders of infinity system — status: idea
-      it *does* behave like one (this is presumably the payoff moment of the whole spine — worth being explicit about what's being defended) — status: idea

 ## LOAD-BEARING